jdye64/rpi-rust-kernel/README.md

 ## Building Kernel
 - Add the rust target for armv7a - `rustup target add armv7a-none-eabi`
-- Compile the arm target - `cargo rustc -- -C link-arg=--script=./linker.ld`
+- Compile the arm target - `cargo rustc -- -C link-arg=--script=./linker.ld`, this custom linker script is required because the bootcode firmware expects the first instruction to being at 0x8000.
+This is out of our control so we must ensure we abide by those constraints.
+Likewise further details about pins and settings can be found at https://cs140e.sergio.bz/docs/BCM2837-ARM-Peripherals.pdf
 At this point you are left with a ELF file named `my-rusty-pi`, this file is understood by Linux.
 However, for embedded development we need to export the executable contents of the ELF to a purely binary file.
 We do this by running `arm-none-eabi-objcopy -O binary target/armv7a-none-eabi/debug/my-rusty-pi ./kernel7.img`

 ## Deploying to RPI